mdiedricks/mdiedricks/README.md

 I enjoy learning about cooking, languages and tool optimisation.

-* Current Project: ...personal projects on hold for the moment
+* Current Project: ... personal projects on hold for the moment
-* Currently Learning: Scala and ✨ Functional programming ✨
+* Currently Learning: Scala and ✨Functional programming✨
 * Find me on [LinkedIn](https://www.linkedin.com/in/mdiedricks/?originalSubdomain=au)